Singer–Swapp standoff: Church Bombing

 At 3:00 a.m. on 16 January 1988, the nine-year anniversary of John Singer's death, Addam Swapp and Vickie Singer detonated 50 pounds of nitrate-boosted dynamite inside an LDS chapel in Marion, Utah.
-The bomb caused between $1,000,000 and $1.5 million in damage.
-After this, the family retreated to their home compound where they (nine adults and six children) prepared to defend themselves against the United States government.
+The bomb caused between $1 million and $1.5 million in damage.
+After this, the family retreated to their home compound where they (six adults and nine children) prepared to defend themselves against the United States government.
 By that night, the compound had been surrounded by roughly 150 law enforcement personnel.

 The day after the bombing, Vickie Singer's son-in-law, Roger Bates, was allowed by investigators to visit the compound, returning to explain that the family had no intention of surrendering.
 The group had bombed the church in hopes of resurrecting John Singer.
 Before the bombing, Swapp had placed a spear with nine feathers tied to it (supposedly signifying the nine years since Singer's death) into the ground near the church.
 Footprints left in the snow led straight from the spear back to the Singer estate, confirming investigators' suspicions.
 Addam Swapp claimed to have received a revelation from God that he must complete these actions in order to put into motion the events that would lead to the resurrection of his father-in-law.

 Similar to the standoff at Ruby Ridge, the Singers were ready to defend themselves to the death if necessary, reportedly believing that the entire nation was on the verge of collapse.
 By the third day, family members were observed on the property collecting wood while officials waited, looking to find a way to bring the standoff to a peaceful conclusion.

 On Monday, 25 January, officials sent in Ogden Kraut, a fellow fundamentalist and friend of the Singer family to serve as a mediator.
 The family again refused to cooperate, explaining only that the ordeal must escalate into a violent conflict in order for Swapp's earlier revelation to come to pass.
 By this time, the family had endured nine days under siege as officers had not only cut off their water and electricity, but also bombarded them with bright lights and loud noises during the night.

 It was suspected that the family also had an extra reserve of explosives.